N. F. Simpson

+Life

 Early years

 Born in London, Simpson studied at Emanuel School before taking a job as a bank clerk.
 During the Second World War he served in the Royal Artillery and Intelligence Corps, travelling to Italy, Palestine and Cyprus.
 Following studies at Birkbeck College for a degree in English Literature from the University of London after the war, Simpson taught English in adult education for almost 20 years.

-Theatre debut
+Theatre

 The turning point in Simpson’s life came in 1957 when he won third prize in The Observer newspaper’s quest for new writers, headed by theatre critic Kenneth Tynan.
 A Resounding Tinkle premiered at the Royal Court Theatre, London, on 1 December 1957 with Nigel Davenport as Bro Paradock and Wendy Craig as Middie Paradock.
 Under pressure from Tony Richardson, Simpson, to his regret, truncated the play to a 50-minute one-act piece.
 In 1959 the first complete production of the two-act version was performed by the Cambridge Theatre Actors, under the direction of John Bird with Peter Cook and Eleanor Bron in the leading roles.
-The Cambridge production toured briefly to the Royal Court, on 15 March 1960; but the theatre only belatedly staged its own production of the two-act original on 17 January 2006.
+The Cambridge production toured briefly to the Royal Court, on 15 March 1959; but the theatre only belatedly staged its own production of the two-act original on 17 January 2006.